ENGFAKAYODE/Week-1-Data-Cleaning-Challenge/README.md

 - **Data Quality Reflection:**
   The cleaning process uncovered common data entry errors and inconsistencies, underscoring the importance of data governance.

+## Conclusion

+This project went beyond technical cleaning — it was about respecting the data’s story, maintaining its meaning, and preparing it for actionable insights.
+By standardizing and validating each field thoughtfully, the dataset is now a trustworthy source for further analysis and decision-making.